Ariel Investments says backs Tegna in fight with Standard General

 Standard General did not immediately respond to a requests for comment.

-Tegna, a spinoff of Gannett Co Inc’s (GCI.N) broadcasting and digital arm, runs 62 television stations in 51 U.S. markets, and reaches 39% of television households in the United States.
+Tegna, a spinoff of Gannett Co Inc’s broadcasting and digital arm, runs 62 television stations in 51 U.S. markets, and reaches 39% of television households in the United States.
+(Reporting by Greg Roumeliotis in New York; Editing by Cynthia Osterman)